Gifted and Talented (GT)

 Deer/Mt.
-Judea SCHOOL DISTRICT GIFTED AND TALENTED SUMMARIES OF: IDENTIFICATION PROCESS AND TESTING INFORMATION
+Judea SCHOOL DISTRICT GIFTED AND TALENTED SUMMARIES OF IDENTIFICATION PROCESS AND TESTING INFORMATION

-NOMINATION - Students may be nominated for the gifted and talented program at any time by teachers, counselors and parents, or other interested persons.
+NOMINATION - Students may be nominated for the gifted and talented program at any time by teachers, counselors, and parents, or other interested persons.

 CRITERIA IDENTIFICATION - Criteria to identify gifted and talented students and approval of all programs shall be established by the Deer/Mt.
 Judea Board.
-The criteria shall be specific to the state definition of gifted and talented and shall ensure the fair assessment of students with special needs, such as the culturally different, the economically disadvantaged and students with disabilities.
+The criteria shall be specific to the state definition of gifted and talented and shall ensure the fair assessment of students with special needs, such as the culturally different, the economically disadvantaged, and students with disabilities.

-PARENTAL CONSENT - Written parental consents shall be obtained before any special testing or individual assessment is conducted as part of the screening and identification process.
+PARENTAL CONSENT - Written parental consent shall be obtained before any special testing or individual assessment is conducted as part of the screening and identification process.
 All student information collected during the screening and identification process shall be an educational record.

 SELECTION - A selection committee shall evaluate each nominated student according to the established criteria and shall select those students for whom gifted program placement is the most appropriate educational opportunity.
 The GT committee shall be composed of at least three professional educators who have received training in the nature and needs of gifted students and shall be established for each school.

 ASSESSMENTS - Data collected through both objective and subjective assessments shall be measured against the criteria approved by the School Board to determine individual eligibility for the program.
-Assessment tools may include, but not be limited to, the following: achievement tests, intelligence tests, behavioral checklists completed by teachers and parents, teacher nominations based on classroom observations, student/parent conferences and student's work.
+Assessment tools may include, but not be limited to, the following: achievement tests, intelligence tests, behavioral checklists completed by teachers and parents, teacher nominations based on classroom observations, student/parent conferences, and student's work.

-- Referral: Students may be referred for Gifted and Talented assessment by school staff, parents or themselves.
+- Referral: Students may be referred for Gifted and Talented assessment by school staff, parents, or themselves.
 Referral forms will be available at each campus.
 Ongoing assessment for GT eligibility will be implemented through the recommendation of the GT Committee.

-NOTIFICATION - Parents and student shall be notified in writing upon selection of the student for the gifted program.
+NOTIFICATION - Parents and students shall be notified in writing upon selection of the student for the gifted program.
 Participation in any program or services provided for gifted and talented students is voluntary.
 The School district shall obtain written permission of students and the parents before a student is placed in a gifted program.